frequency-chain/docs/pages/Basics/Delegation.md

 * Processing of Messages
 * Message and Data Storage

-Users still maintain ultimate control of their data with the ability to opt-in, or out of relationships with Providers.
+Users still maintain ultimate control of their data with the ability to opt in, or out of relationships with Providers.

 ## Properties of Delegation on Frequency